avh4/elm-format/PUBLISHING.md

 1. Wait for CI to successfully build the tag.

-## Mac
+## Mac / Windows

-1. Run `./package/mac/build-package.sh`
+1. Pushing the tag should have triggered a build at <https://github.com/avh4/elm-format/actions?query=workflow%3A%22Build+release%22>
+1. Download the artifacts from the successful build (keep them as zip files)
+1. Run `./package/collect_files.sh` passing the paths to the downloaded zip files as arguments
+1. Check that the new files are reported to have valid signatures

 ## Linux

 1. Make sure you have Docker installed and running
 1. Run `./package/linux/build-in-docker.sh`

-## Windows

-1. Pushing the tag should have triggered a build at <https://github.com/avh4/elm-format/actions?query=workflow%3A%22Build+Windows+release%22>
-1. Download the zip file artifact from the successful build (github will wrap this in another zip file)
-1. Unzip the outer zip file to get the inner zip file
-1. Rename the inner zip file to `elm-format-<new version>-win-i386.zip`
-1. Check that the SHA1 hash of the zip file matches what was printed in the "Run Get-FileHash -Algorithm SHA1 elm-format.zip" step of the successful build

 ## Publishing